View the Executive Summary for this brief.

 In addition to relying on revenues from taxes to fund its operations, the federal government borrows money and issues bonds.
 When the government borrows, “it borrows from people and businesses whose saving would otherwise finance private investment in productive capital…national saving, or the amount of domestic resources available for private investment, therefore declines.”
 This means borrowing can be counterproductive, as a more robust economy generates more economic activity and growth, and therefore the government has more to tax.
 This is why the economic recovery in 2009 had a tremendous effect on deficit reduction.
 The increased revenue for the government combined with a lower demand for government services, like unemployment assistance and other safety-net programs, helped to reduce the deficit.

 The federal government issues debt in the form of Treasury bonds, which are purchased by individual investors, by foreign nations, and even bought back by our own federal government.
-In fact, the largest single holder of our debt is the Social Security Agency, at about $2.9 trillion.
+For example, the Federal Reserve owns $5.3 trillion of U.S. debt, and the Social Security Administration owns another $2.9 trillion.
 Foreign investors hold over 40% of the total – primarily China and Japan, as each holds over $1 trillion.
 No other country holds more than $350 billion.
 See which countries hold the most Treasury securities here.

 The Debt Ceiling